brombres/Froley/README.md

 Refer to the [Wiki](wiki).

 # Examples
-The `Examples/` folder contains a number of examples of increasing scope.
+The [Examples](Examples) folder contains a number of examples of increasing scope.
 Run `rogo` in an example folder to compile and run the example.

 Because Froley is written in Froley, examine the [Source](Source) folder for a look at a full project implemented in Froley.